NVIDIA/data-science-stack/README.md

 ./data-science-stack run-jupyter
 ```

-This creates the local environment and runs Jupyter.
+This creates the local environment and runs Jupyterlab.
 Users can then connect
 with the Jupyter notebook at the address and token output by Jupyter.
 Control-C to exit.